Whole Body Vibration

 The Control of Vibration at Work Regulations 2005 aims to protect workers from the risks to health from vibration.
 Moreover, they place a duty on employers to assess the risks to their employees from whole-body vibration, and to take action to reduce the exposure that produces those risks.

 The Control of Vibration at Work Regulations sets a daily exposure action value of 0.5 m/s2.
 If an employee exceeds this, an employer must take action to control exposure and reduce risk.

 The Regulations also set a daily exposure limit value of 1.5m/s2.
 Exposure should not exceed this value as it is the maximum amount of exposure for a worker.

 All instrumentation used to undertake the assessments is fully calibrated.
-Likewise, the procedures for measurements are all in accordance with the Regulations, Health and Safety Executive Guidance L141 Whole–Body Vibration, and The Control of Vibration at Work Regulations 2005, Guidance on Regulations and
+Likewise, the procedures for measurements are all by the Regulations, Health and Safety Executive Guidance L141 Whole–Body Vibration, and The Control of Vibration at Work Regulations 2005, Guidance on Regulations and